Pablo-Rotaeta/Voicetopiano/README.md

 ## How It Works

-1. **Corpus preprocessing** — Each piano note file is trimmed (silence/decay tails removed), peak-normalised, and analysed for pitch (YIN), MFCCs, and spectral centroid.
+1. **Corpus preprocessing** — Each piano note file is trimmed (silence/decay tails removed), peak-normalised, and analysed for pitch (YIN).
 Results are cached to disk so the corpus only needs to be processed once.

 2. **Speech pitch tracking** — The target speech is analysed frame-by-frame using [torchcrepe](https://github.com/maxrmorrison/torchcrepe), a neural pitch tracker that handles speech much more accurately than traditional methods.
 Pitch is smoothed across frames to follow natural intonation arcs.

+3. **Speech-range filtering** - After pitch tracking, the script computes the 5–95% pitch range of the speech signal.
+Only corpus notes within that pitch range are used for matching.

+This ensures:
+- No extreme high/low piano notes outside the speaker’s register
+- More natural melodic mapping
+- Better coherence

+If no corpus notes fall inside the range, the script automatically falls back to the full corpus.

-3. **Matching** — Every `NOTE_RATE` seconds, the current speech frame is matched to the best corpus note using a weighted combination of normalised pitch distance, MFCC distance, and spectral centroid distance.
-A no-repeat penalty prevents the same note from being chosen repeatedly.
+4. **Matching** — Every NOTE_RATE seconds, the current speech frame is matched to the closest corpus note using log-scaled pitch distance only.

-4. **Synthesis** — Matched notes are overlap-added into an output buffer at their original timing, with short fade-in/out envelopes to prevent clicks.
+5. **Synthesis** — Matched notes are overlap-added into an output buffer at their original timing.
 The output is peak-normalised and saved as a WAV file.
+A second file containing the speech + piano mix is also generated together with a visual representation of the pitch contour.

 ---